n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TheHiveTrigger/README.md

 # TheHive Trigger

-[TheHive](https://thehive-project.org/) is a scalable 4-in-1 open source and free security incident response platform designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioners
+[TheHive](https://thehive-project.org/) is a scalable open-source and free security incident response platform.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/TheHive/README.md).